coaxialsoftware/workspace/README.md

 project.json

 {
-	"ignore": [ "files to ignore for autocompletion" ]
+	"ignore": Regex | Array of file names
+		Files to ignore.
+If an Array is passed, it will be converted to a regex.
 }

 Startup
 -------

-From the workspace folder call bin/ide.js
+From the workspace folder call node bin/ide.js